ddeutils/ddedocs/docs/daily-work.md

 ## :material-arrow-down-right: Getting Started

-The role of a data engineer is fundamental in today’s data-driven decision-making landscape, embodying a unique amalgamation of technical acumen, strategic foresight, and collaborative dynamism.
+:material-page-last: The role of a Data Engineer is fundamental in today’s data-driven decision-making landscape, embodying a unique amalgamation of technical acumen, strategic foresight, and collaborative dynamism.

+### Morning

+!!! note

-### Morning: Laying the Groundwork
+    Laying the Groundwork

 #### Reviewing System Health and Performance

 The day begins with a critical review of the data systems’ health.
 Monitoring dashboards for alerts on data ingestion or processing issues ensures that any potential bottlenecks are identified and addressed early, safeguarding the data pipeline’s integrity.

 #### Stand-up Meetings

 Quick stand-up meetings with the data team, and occasionally with cross-functional teams, set the tone for the day.
 These discussions are vital for aligning on priorities, sharing updates on